Language Creation Questionnaire

 the language has noun classes

-Articles and definiteness marking
+Articles and definiteness

 Question 41: Definite articles